CNY Flower Market

 Mandarins and tangerines

 The mac daddy of CNY fruits – citrus fruits are everywhere at this time of year, and for good reason.
-The Chinese word for mandarins happens to be a pun on luck and fortune, so the more fruits you place around the house, the better.
+The Chinese word for mandarins happens to be a pun on luck and fortune, so the more of these fruits you place around the house, the better.
 Tangerine plants can also be placed near doorways to ensure you bring in good fortune when you’re stepping into your home or workplace.
-Plus, it’s just a great colour to brighten up the space.
+Plus, all those bright colours is just a great way to brighten up your space.

 Pomelos